Brandon Crawford Player Props: Giants vs. Mets

-Brandon Crawford -- 0-for-3 in his most recent game -- will be in action for the San Francisco Giants against the New York Mets, with Joey Lucchesi on the mound, on April 21 at 10:15 PM ET.
+After going 1-for-4 with a home run and three RBI in his last game, Brandon Crawford and the San Francisco Giants face the New York Mets (who will start Tylor Megill) at 7:10 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-3) against the Mets.
+He collected three RBI (going 1-for-4 with a home run) in his last game against the Mets.

 Brandon Crawford Game Info & Props vs. the Mets